11-inch iPad Pro

-LiDAR is a novel feature you'll likely not use on a day-to-day basis, but it is impressive nevertheless.
-It allows developers to create apps that allow users to place objects in environments without scanning first, and even make use of walls for the first time.
+LiDAR is a novel feature you'll likely not use on a day-to-day basis, but it does offer some practical advantages.
+It allows developers to create apps allowing users to place virtual objects in environments without scanning first.
+It allows AR applications to use walls for the first time.

 The 11-inch iPad Pro with the Magic Keyboard may well be the device that replaces your aging laptop.
 At the very least it will augment your workflows with its portable nature and Apple Pencil support.

 - Both the 2018 and 2020 will support Magic Keyboard

 - iPadOS 13.4 is a great update for iPads across the board